IBM/cloud-functions-workshops/101-workshop-nodejs/ex1-creating-and-invoking-actions/README.md

 # Create and invoke actions

-This exercise will introduce the concepts needed to create and use actions with IBM Cloud Functions (ICF).
+This exercise will introduce the concepts needed to create and use **actions** with IBM Cloud Functions (ICF).
+If you recall, the _Action_ entity was shown as part of the ICF programming model in the previous chapter.

 Once you have completed this exercise, you will know how to: